Advanced Technology Lenses

 Custom Cataract Surgery

 Delray Eye Associates are proud to offer Custom Cataract Surgery.
-This cutting edge approach to cataract surgery entails a detailed discussion and assessment of a patient’s visual needs and matching their desires with the appropriate type of intraocular lens implant (IOL).
-Our experienced and skillful cataract surgeons must evaluate several complex types of ocular images and measurements, the overall health of the eye, the patient’s desire for visual freedom, and then use their clinical knowledge and surgical judgement to help arrive at the best approach to cataract surgery and lens implant to meet your needs.
+This cutting-edge approach to cataract surgery entails a detailed discussion and assessment of a patient’s visual needs and matching their desires with the appropriate type of intraocular lens implant (IOL).
+Our experienced and skillful cataract surgeons must evaluate several complex types of ocular images and measurements, the overall health of the eye, and the patient’s desire for visual freedom, and then use their clinical knowledge and surgical judgment to help arrive at the best approach to cataract surgery and lens implant to meet your needs.
 No two patients are alike, and we don’t believe in “one size fits all.”
-We take the time to carefully consider each patient.
+We take the time to consider each patient carefully.

 Intraocular Lens Procedures

 Intraocular lenses can be implanted during cataract surgery or refractive lens exchange.

 Cataract surgery is performed when the patient’s natural lens has become clouded, causing a reduction in vision that interferes with one’s Activities of Daily Living, including problems driving, seeing street signs, seeing words and numbers on the TV, following the golf ball, experiencing glare or halos with night driving, and reading.
 During cataract surgery, the cloudy vision-impairing cataract is removed and replaced with a clear intraocular lens, thereby restoring the clear visual pathway.
 The new intraocular lens implant can help to correct refractive errors such as nearsightedness (myopia), farsightedness (hyperopia), astigmatism (irregular corneal shape), and presbyopia, loss of reading vision that occurs with age.